alavret/yc-solution-library-for-azure/README.md

-# Yandex.Cloud Solution Library for Azure
+# CloudIL Solution Library for Azure

 This repository contains a number of building blocks that will help developers and DevOps engineers build hybrid solutions between Yandex and Azure clouds.
 We tried to identify the most common tasks that developers encounter while architecting or developing solutions, described the best practices, and provided examples of automation.